List of Hong Kong national security cases: National Security offences

-Related offences

-Failing to provide information

-In addition to the above mentioned four crimes listed in the national security law, the Article 43 of the law empowers the Hong Kong Chief Executive to enact additional rules for applying measures when the Hong Kong Police Force is handling cases concerning offence endangering national security.
+In addition to the crimes listed above, the Article 43 of the NSL empowers the Hong Kong Chief Executive to enact additional rules for applying measures when the Hong Kong Police Force is handling cases concerning offence endangering national security.

 Under the Implementation Rules for Article 43, multiple offences are listed, including contravening order to freeze property, or disclose offence-related properties, or remove electronic message on the electronic platform, or furnish information, or produce material, etc. The only case charged under the Implementation Rules for Article 43 is against the Hong Kong Alliance for failing to provide information under section 3(3)(b) of Schedule 5 of the Implementation Rules.

-Sedition

-The Crimes Ordinance, first enacted in November 1971 during British colonial rule, involves crimes of "treason" and "other offences against the Crown", which were not used after 1967 leftists riots but until the NSL came into effect.
-Despite not listed under the NSL, Hong Kong Court of Final Appeal ruled in December 2021 that the aforementioned crimes under the Crimes Ordinance are offences endangering National Security, and that the stringent bail threshold may be applied to these crimes.

-It shall be noted that, according to Interpretation and General Clauses Ordinance, "any reference in any provision to Her Majesty, the Crown, the British Government or the Secretary of State (or to similar names, terms or expressions) [...] shall be construed as a reference to the Government of the Hong Kong Special Administrative Region."